Kostyantyn Zhevago: Wealth

 According to Forbes, he was the world's youngest billionaire.

-According to estimates by Korrespondent magazine, Kyiv Post newspaper and Dragon Capital company, Zhevago's assets in 2006 amounted to $1.9 billion, he ranked fifth among the richest Ukrainians.
+According to estimates by Korrespondent magazine, Kyiv Post newspaper, and Dragon Capital company, Zhevago's assets in 2006 amounted to $1.9 billion, he ranked fifth among the richest Ukrainians.

 According to the Forbes magazine list in March 2012, Zhevago ranked #719 in the world and #4 in Ukraine with $1.8 billion.

 In the NV magazine rating of the "Top 100 Richest Ukrainians", published in October 2019, Zhevago's wealth was estimated at $744 million (an increase of 30% compared to 2018); 9th place in the rating.

-In 2022, according to the Ukrainian magazine Forbes, Kostyantyn Zhevago entered the TOP-5 richest people in Ukraine.
+In 2022, according to the Ukrainian magazine Forbes, Kostyantyn Zhevago entered the list of five richest people in Ukraine.

 Commercial proceedings

 After 3.5 years of trial, on 2 October 2019, the Shevchenko Court of Kyiv ordered to collect ₴1.5 billion from Zhevago in favor of the National Bank of Ukraine.
 The decision explains that Kostyantyn Zhevago did not want to fulfill his obligations under the surety agreement to repay the bank's refinancing loans.
 On 13 December, the Kyiv Court of Appeal returned Zhevago's appeal without consideration due to non-payment of the court fee within the specified time frame, after which the court's decision on compulsory collection entered into force.